jgarff/rpi_ws281x/README.md

 (http://www.adafruit.com/products/1487).
 Please see the Adafruit website for more information.

-Know what your doing with the hardware and electricity.
+Know what you're doing with the hardware and electricity.
 I take no reponsibility for damage, harm, or mistakes.